A SaaS business needs three essential elements to maximize customer engagement:

 3- Customer.io vs. Userlist

-Customer.io is a good automation tool for non-technical people.
+Customer.io is a good automation tool for non-technical people and everyone who doesn’t want to go through the whole developing process.

 With Customer.io, you can easily set up automated processes that allow you to categorize your leads based on their demographics, actions, and how they interact with the content you send them.